 - Failing to act on the findings of risk assessments.

 No matter whether the incident you have been involved in is on the list or not, we can help you recover building site accident compensation.
 Simply call our personal injury claims team to learn how.

 It simply means that the type of claim you will make is a bit different.
 This is because you will need to launch a private injury case against the occupier.
 This is something you do not need to worry about, though, as we can sort this out for you.
 This claim falls under the Occupiers’ Liability Act 1957, i.e. the property’s occupier has a responsibility to make certain you are safe while on their premises.

 There are many different injuries and accidents that can happen on a building site.
-This includes the following:
+Some examples of the type of an accident on a construction site that could befall workers could include:

 - This can easily happen when working in harsh weather conditions or when being forced to work without adequate breaks.